MoryCorp/wordpress-behind-traefik/README.md

-# Wordpress behing Traefik 2
+# WorPpress behind Traefik 2

 Hello everyone, I created this repository to show you how to run **WordPress** with **Traefik** as a **reverse-proxy**.
 This will let you have a **SSL certificate** on your **self-hosted** instance.